 - post-discharge contact letter to be sent to any patient not given a Patient Information Sheet during admission

 Staff will be provided with relevant AuSCR manuals, documentation and follow-up to support their learning, such as:

 - AuSCR Data Dictionary, with explanations of each data variable

 - Additional training for new staff as required

 - FAQs and training videos on the AuSCR website

 - Regular newsletter with updates and data entry tips

 - Webinars on specific aspects of the AuSCR

 We recommend sites admitting over 100 stroke or TIA cases per year extract at least some of the required data from their hospital’s patient administration and/or electronic medical record system to maximise efficiency.
-The AuSCR team are able help you to set this up with your IT and/or HIS department.
+The AuSCR team are able to help you set this up with your IT and/or HIS department.